Our annual benefit banquet returns April 5th, 2024 to Excellent Cuisine (formerly Wong’s King Seafood) 8733 SE Division St, Portland, OR 97266 .

 I started playing taiko when I was nine.
 My first class was taught by Portland Taiko founders Ann and Zack.
 I joined the youth performing group, Tanuki Taiko, soon after and played until I left for college.
 After a decade away from taiko and Portland, I rejoined Portland Taiko in 2022.

 I love the creativity and energy of taiko.
 It’s my favorite way to think differently, exercise different parts of my brain (and muscles) and collaborate with others.
 Professionally, I’m a coordinator for Portland Parks & Recreation (PP&R).
 One of my favorite events is People of the Drum, an annual collaboration between Portland Taiko and PP&R that takes place during Summer Free for All!
 In my spare time, I love running and hiking with my pup, traveling locally and abroad and eating all the best Portland food.

-Thank you to the Oregon Arts Commission and Portland Parks and Recreation for their support of this annual event.
+Thank you to the Oregon Arts Commission, Portland Parks and Recreation and the Regional Arts and Culture Council (RACC) for supporting Portland Taiko and this annual event.

 Join Portland Taiko and other AAPI organizations as we celebrate Asian/Pacific Island heritage month.
 The event kicks off at 10 am.
 Performances begin at Noon.